Oil and Gasoline Fast Facts

 Production and Consumption in the US:

-The United States leads the world in total petroleum production, producing over 15,000 barrels a day in 2015, ahead of Saudi Arabia and Russia.
+The United States leads the world in total petroleum production, ahead of Saudi Arabia and Russia in 2017.

 The United States is the world's largest consumer of petroleum products.

-In 2015, about 24% of the petroleum used in the United States was imported, the lowest annual average since 1970, according to the US EIA.
-About 40% of this petroleum is imported from Canada.
+In 2016, about 25% of the petroleum used in the United States was imported.
+About 38% of this petroleum is imported from Canada.

-US independence on imported oil peaked in 2005.
+US dependence on imported oil peaked in 2005.

 Records: